 The policy is provided to all staff at induction alongside our Staff Code of Conduct, behaviour policy and the safeguarding response to those pupils who are absent from education.
-In addition, all staff are provided with Part One of the statutory guidance 'Keeping Children Safe in Education', DfE (2024).
+In addition, all staff are provided with Part One of the statutory guidance 'Keeping Children Safe in Education', DfE (2025).

 This policy will be reviewed in full by the Governing Board on an annual basis.
-This policy was last reviewed and agreed by the Governing Board on [insert date].
-It is due for review on [insert date].
+This policy was last reviewed and agreed by the Governing Board in September 2024.
+It is due for review in September 2025.

-Headteacher: Mr S. Stopps Date: 02/07/24.
+Headteacher: Mr S. Stopps Date: 17/07/25.

-Lead DSL: Miss K. O'Neill Date: 02/07/24.
+Lead DSL: Miss K. O'Neill Date: 17/07/25.

-Chair of Governors: Mr S. Drake Date: 02/07/24.
+Chair of Governors: Mr S. Drake Date: 17/07/25.